vuejs/pinia/packages/docs/core-concepts/index.md

 - `computed()`s become `getters`
 - `function()`s become `actions`

 Note you **must** return **all state properties** in setup stores for pinia to pick them up as state.
 In other words, you cannot have _private_ state properties in stores.
+Not returning all state properties can break SSR, devtools, and other plugins.

 Setup stores bring a lot more flexibility than [Option Stores](#option-stores) as you can create watchers within a store and freely use any [composable](https://vuejs.org/guide/reusability/composables.html#composables).
 However, keep in mind that using composables will get more complex when using [SSR](../cookbook/composables.md).